 â˘ One former investor intimates that Blockbuster has not heard the last of dissident shareholders, who are now mulling court actions of their own.
 Blockbuster CEO Jim Keyes, says Niko Celentano, âis the main reason Blockbuster is in this position today due to his denial of being in a business model that did not work anymore.â The Dallas Business Journal has Celentanoâs full statement to the dissident group.

 The Wall Street Journal has general details of Blockbusterâs Chapter 11 restructuring plan, which the chain will likely file sometime between today and next week.

 As expected, Blockbuster will further downsize its physical retail operations, while stepping up its digital distribution efforts.
 The Journal, citing unnamed sources familiar with the plan, corroborates earlier reports that Carl Icahn has purchased about a third of Blockbusterâs senior debt â with the billionaire investor planning to return to the companyâs board once it emerges from bankruptcy.

-Bloomberg has reported that billionaire investor Carl Icahn, who resigned from Blockbusterâs board of directors in January, has recently purchased about one third of the companyâs bonds.
+Bloomberg has that billionaire investor Carl Icahn, who resigned from Blockbusterâs board of directors in January, has recently purchased about one third of the companyâs bonds.
 As bankruptcy rumors continue to swirl, Blockbuster faces the Sept.
 30 expiration of a second forbearance from its lenders.

 NCR has stated it is on a path to deploy 10,000 Blockbuster Express movie rental kiosks by the end of this year.
 But a recent quarterly report from Blockbuster casts questions on whether the kiosk vendor will reach that number.